 Electricity

-Repair Category 1
+Repair Category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes Whilst the fusebox has been replaced, the wiring age cannot be verified and may be original.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.